James Henry Breasted: Academic career

+Death and legacy

 Breasted died in New York City on December 2, 1935, of a streptococcus infection after returning from his last expedition.

 While at Chicago, Breasted had a home built near the university.
 Its carriage house was designed to look like a mastaba.
 The house is now used as the fraternity house of Phi Gamma Delta.

 Breasted is buried in Greenwood Cemetery, in Rockford, Illinois.
 His grave site is marked with a large Aswan granite cube, marked simply with his name and "historian and archaeologist."

 The James Henry Breasted Prize was established in 1985 in his honor by the American Historical Association.
 It is awarded annually to a book in English that covers any period of history prior to 1000 AD.

 Dawn of Conscience

 Breasted's book Dawn of Conscience (1933) was a major influence on Sigmund Freud, who completed his Moses and Monotheism in London in 1938.